Night in Paradise (2020 film): Plot

 It tells the story of Tae-gu, a mobster who refuses an offer to switch sides with his rival Bukseong gang, headed by Chairman Doh.
 In retaliation, Tae-gu's sister and niece are murdered, causing him to seek revenge by brutally killing Chairman Doh and his men before fleeing to Jeju Island.
 There, he meets Jae-yeon, a terminally ill woman, and her arms dealer uncle, Kuto.

 Meanwhile, Tae-gu's boss, Chairman Yang, plans to wipe out the remaining Bukseong Gang's lieutenants to end the gang forever.
 However, the plan fails without Tae-gu's leadership and efficiency, and Director Ma of the Bukseong gang hunts down Tae-gu mercilessly to seek revenge.
 Yang is forced to betray Tae-gu by handing him over to the Bukseong gang to save his own life.
 Kuto is killed during a firefight against his buyers, and Tae-gu and Jae-yeon go on the run.

 Tae-gu is later betrayed by Yang and subjected to brutal torture by Director Ma's men.
 Ma reveals that Yang ordered the killing of Tae-gu's sister and niece, fearing Tae-gu's defection to the Bukseong gang, which would have left Yang powerless.
 Enraged, Tae-gu attacks Yang but is ultimately killed by Ma's men, with the killing blow dealt by Yang.
-Jae-yeon is released as per Tae-gu's end of the deal, but she seeks revenge by ambushing the gangsters at the restaurant where she and Tae-gu first met and then committing suicide on the beach.
+Jae-yeon is released as per Tae-gu's end of the deal, but she seeks revenge by ambushing the gangsters at the restaurant where she and Tae-gu first met.
+Cornered, Ma accepts his fate and is killed.
+She then committing suicide on the beach.
 The film ends with a loud bang in the background.